luloxi/PunkSociety/README.md

 ## 👥 Phase 2 (Social Activity and Indexing)

+- **Social features:** Following users, liking, commenting and sharing posts.
 - **Search**: By address, ENS or username
-- **Social features:** Following users, liking, commenting and sharing posts.
-- **Integrate The Graph to index activity** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension) | [The Graph tool for creating a subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/))
 - **Individual post pages** for displaying long texts and big images
 - **Notification system**

-## ✍️ Phase 3 (Gasless activity)

-- **Signatures:** Allow users to interact with the platform without paying gas fees
-- **Database:** To store and retrieve EIP 712 signatures (Reference: [SE-2 firebase-auth-extension](https://github.com/ByteAtATime/firebase-auth-extension))
-- **Whitelist:** Optional system to validate users to prevent spam
+- **Integrate The Graph to index activity** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension) | [The Graph tool for creating a subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/))

-## 🍀 Phase 4 (Incentivized minting)
+## 🍀 Phase 3 (Incentivized socials)

-- **Optional Tokenization with Incentivized Minting**: Users can post for free (gasless).
-The first user to mint a post as an NFT, if not the creator, is incentivized by receiving a share of the revenue from subsequent mints, creating an incentive for early minting.
+- **Incentive model**: Likes, comments, shares and follows send $ to the user on the other end.
-- **Dashboard Insights**: Track and analyze minting revenue.
+- **Dashboard Insights**: Track and analyze revenue.
-- **Revenue Model**: PunkSociety collects fees from mints.
+- **Revenue Model**: PunkSociety collects fees.

-## 🎨 Phase 5 (Customization and ease of use)
+## 🎨 Phase 4 (Customization and ease of use)

 - **Post Collections**: Create and share collections on galleries visibles from user profiles.
 - **Profile Customization**: Users can customize colors and profile appearance.
-- **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
+- **Shopping cart**: To reduce gas fees and streamline the user experience, users can send multiple actions in a single transaction.
 - **Educational Content**: Include onboarding tutorials and step-by-step guides to help users and collectors understand NFTs and Web3 concepts.

-## 💌 Phase 6 (Direct messages)
+## 💌 Phase 5 (Direct messages)

 - **Direct messages:** Allow users to send private messages to each other

+## ✍️ Phase 6 (Gasless activity)

+- **Signatures:** Allow users to interact with the platform without paying gas fees
+- **Database:** To store and retrieve EIP 712 signatures (Reference: [SE-2 firebase-auth-extension](https://github.com/ByteAtATime/firebase-auth-extension))
+- **Whitelist:** Optional system to validate users to prevent spam

 ## 🧑‍🦽 Phase 7 (Accessibility)